 These MSN Enabled Device Applications typically require some social network service information for their operation and rely on the MSN Client on the device to interact on behalf of a user with the MSN Server corresponding to that user.
 Thus the MSN Client relieves the various MSN Enabled Device Applications running in the same device from implementing social network-related functionalities singularly and optimizes their operation.

-Examples of MSN Enabled Device Applications are described in section B.4.
+Examples of MSN Enabled Device Applications are described in section B.4 and include web applications running within the device’s user agent or device native applications.

 Change the description of MSN-1